Computing the shape gradient of stellarator coil complexity with respect to the plasma boundary: Differentiation with respect to the Fourier coefficients

-Since higher order derivatives of the position vector are needed to compute the normal vector and its derivatives, any high-frequency noise in the surface representation is amplified with this constraint.
+Since higher-order derivatives of the position vector are needed to compute the normal vector and its derivatives, any high-frequency noise in the plasma surface representation is amplified when taking derivatives with the constraint given by \eqref{eq:coil_offset}.
 For this reason, the poloidal angle defined with respect to the arclength on the winding surface as described in \S \ref{sec:poloidal_angles} greatly improves the numerical performance with this constraint.